LeetLLM

 Output

 This split isn't a proof that the extracted fact is true.
-It is a containment pattern: raw attack tokens don't travel directly into the component that can cause a side effect.
+It's a containment pattern: raw attack tokens don't travel directly into the component that can cause a side effect.

 Make model output a typed proposal